 Check us out on our public Facebook page (click here!)

-We welcome Visitors for up to two sessions before you need to join.
-If you would like to check us out, please send us a message by NOON on Friday (day before meeting) and we’ll send you the ZOOM link.
+We welcome Visitors for up to two regular meetings before you need to join.
+If you want to check us out, please send us a message by NOON on Friday (day before meeting) and we’ll send you a ZOOM link.

 Nov.
 2, 2024 — Brenda Chin on Layering